Multimodal Automated Fact-Checking: A Survey: Introduction

-Detecting multimodal misinformation and developing appropriate fact-checking methods have become important for a number of reasons.
+Fact-checking multimodal misinformation is important for a number of reasons.
 First, multimodal content is perceived as more credible compared to text containing a similar claim~\citep{newman2012nonprobative}.
 For example, previous research shows that visual content exhibits a ``photo truthiness''-effect~\citep{inbook}, biasing readers to believe a claim is true.
-Second, multimodal content spreads faster on social media and has a higher user engagement than text-only posts~\citep{li2020picture}.
-Third, with recent advances in generative machine learning models, such as stable diffusion~\citep{Rombach_2022_CVPR}, the generation and spreading of multimodal misinformation has been simplified.
+Second, multimodal content spreads faster and has a higher engagement than text-only posts~\citep{li2020picture}.
+Third, with recent advances in generative machine learning models~\citep{Rombach_2022_CVPR}, the generation of multimodal misinformation has been simplified.

-To validate the importance of multimodal fact-checking, we manually annotated 9,255 claims from real-world fact-checking articles collected from the Google FactCheck ClaimReview API\footnote{\url{https://toolbox.google.com/factcheck/apis}}.
-For each article, we identified the modalities present in the claim and evidence strategies (e.g.\ identification of geolocation) used for fact-checking.
-Combining the two, we find that more than $2,600$ (28.68\%) claims either contain multimodal data or require multimodal reasoning for verification (see Table~\ref{table:averitec_claim_count}).\footnote{We plan to release the annotations at \url{https://github.com/MichSchli/AVeriTeC}.}
+To validate the importance of multimodal fact-checking, we manually annotated 9,255 claims from the AVeriTeC dataset~\citep{schlichtkrullGV2023}, which were collected with the Google FactCheck ClaimReview API\footnote{\url{https://toolbox.google.com/factcheck/apis}}.
+For each claim, we identified the modalities present in it and evidence strategies (e.g.\ identification of geolocation) used for fact-checking.
+We find that more than $2,600$ (28.68\%) claims either contain multimodal data or require multimodal reasoning for verification, with 20.07\% involving images, 8.06\% videos, and 0.55\% audios (see Table~\ref{table:averitec_claim_count}).\footnote{Annotations at \url{http://github.com/MichSchli/AVeriTeC}.} These claims can neither be fact-checked by a text-only model, nor by a model with no text capabilities.